CDU-HIT238/slides/week8/index.md

 * We use EJS tags to inject logic and content
 * `<%` A scriptlet tag for JS logic
 * `<%=` An output tag that escapes the text and injects into the HTML
-* `<%-` An output tag that does not escpae the text and injects it into HTML
+* `<%-` An output tag that does not escape the text and injects it into HTML
 * `%>` Closing tag to finish logic or output